xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 If you found this interesting and want to create something like this or adapt the program for your phone, take a look at the [repository](https://github.com/xarantolus/backtap).

 If there are any mistakes in this post please feel free to point them out (by email, reddit etc.).
 Thank you :)

+This post is also available on [dev.to](https://dev.to/xarantolus/how-to-tap-the-android-screen-from-the-underlying-linux-system-3d30) in case you want to comment there.